tataitanumoy/Smart_Atm_Booth/README.md

 Temperature vs Time  graph, X axis is Time and Y axis is Temperature.
 In this graph you eill see if the air conditioner is working or not.

 Ultrasonic vs Time graph, X axis is Time and Y axis is Ultrasonic.
-This graph indicates total water usage with respect to year.
+This graph indicates the peaktime of the usage of th Atm booth.

 Also user will be able to see the calendar, clock and weather.